PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   broadening the generated source grammar;
 - `b00774a7` centralizes literal static-shape recording while retaining each update at its original point in the ordered scan;
-- the current checkpoint makes the NHWC AveragePool bridge own the CF/NHWC and static-shape state resulting from its rewrite.
+- `95fbd0cb` makes the NHWC AveragePool bridge own the CF/NHWC and static-shape state resulting from its rewrite;
+- the current checkpoint routes all direct-export option reads through the normalized request and adds a structural boundary test.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain